sciZer0/7/v/README.md

 Nevertheless, the approach includes Solana's Proof-Of-History -- but Proof-Of-History without stakes.

-The approach is highly efficient and might only be used by a truly-decentralized and truly-democratic blockchain which one, for example, the Vote blockchain is.
+The approach is highly efficient and might be used by a truly-decentralized and truly-democratic blockchain which one, for example, the Vote blockchain is.

 <p align="center"><b>For reference, about Solana</b></p>